Understanding Low Normal Systolic Function: Clinical Insights and Diagnostics

 1. Hypertension

-2. A history of myocardial infarction
+2. A history of heart disease

 The central node represents the main topic, while branches show related concepts and categories.
 Each color-coded branch helps you see how different factors connect to low normal systolic function.